alexsohn1126/choc-spaced-corne/README.md

 # choc-spaced-corne
-Choc spaced corne based on klouderone's cornev4promicroedition
+Choc spaced corne based on klouderone's [cornev4promicroedition](https://github.com/klouderone/cornev4promicroedition)

+Does not feature hotswap and TRRS plugs.

+Pinouts are the same as the classic corne, so the firmware setup is as simple as choosing corne in [zmk setup](https://zmk.dev/docs/user-setup).